These are the computers I currently have in my collection (list last updated January 2019).

 - Sinclair FTV1 portable TV

-The miscellaneous desirable stuff cupboard :-)
+The miscellaneous desirable (or unusual) stuff cupboard :-)

 Middle tow: Texas TI-99/4a with speech synthesiser, extended BASIC cartridge and original joysticks.
 (Plus the Home Computer trump game!)